Rico Mascariñas

-Rico Mascariñas (born 2 March 1953) is a Philippine (Filipino) chess player with the title of International Master.
+Rico Mascariñas (born 2 March 1953) is a Filipino chess player with the title of International Master.
 He was one of the premiere chess players of the Philippines during the 1980s and the 1990s and for a long period of time he was the No. 2 ranked player of the Philippines behind Grandmaster Eugenio Torre.

 Per World Chess Federation (FIDE), his highest numerical Elo rating was 2437 which he reached in January 2001 up to July 2001.
 At present, he has a numerical Elo rating of 2416 with a World Rank of No. 1800 and a National Rank (among Filipino chess players) of No. 16.
 However, per chessgames.com, Mascariñas achieved a highest numerical Elo rating of 2470.
 He was awarded the International Master (IM) title in 1978.

 He is now based in Singapore where he coaches the junior team.

 In 2004 Mascariñas was awarded the title of FIDE Instructor.